 Health & Wellness

 While giving your pup head scratches, you may be curious enough to check out the inside of their ears.
-A healthy dog ear is typically dry, smooth, a pale pink color and has a small amount of ear wax, according to Dr. Aliya McCullough, Fetch by The Dodo's on-staff vet.
+A healthy dog ear is typically dry, smooth, a pale pink color and has a small amount of ear wax, according to Dr. Aliya McCullough, Fetch's on-staff vet.
 If your dog’s ears look like this, don’t worry about cleaning them.
 However, if you spot a lot of ear wax, or if your dog has been diagnosed with an ear infection, it's probably time for a proper cleaning.

 “It isn’t always necessary to clean a pet’s ears.
 In fact, when it comes to healthy ears, less is more,” Dr. McCullough told The Dig.
 “Healthy dog ears have good bacteria and yeast that exist in a delicate balance.
 Cleaning your pet’s ears too frequently can disturb this balance and lead to irritation and infection.”